Vietnam.vn - Nền tảng quảng bá Việt Nam

 Những món quà đặc biệt của học sinh vùng cao tặng thầy giáo dịp 20/11 - 1

 As soon as Mr. Duc entered, the entire class 4b at the Chuoi village school stood up politely to greet him.
-Then, from their desks, the students took out branches of wild flowers of all colors and rushed to the podium to give to Mr. Duc, sending their best wishes on Vietnamese Teachers' Day, November 20.
+Then, from their desks, they took out branches of wild flowers of all colors and rushed to the podium to give to Mr. Duc, sending their best wishes on Vietnamese Teachers' Day, November 20.

 "We wish you happiness and good health to teach us good things.
 We are grateful and love you very much," said Hoang Thi Kim Chi, the class monitor, and then the whole class surrounded and gave flowers to the teacher.